sunsetsonwheels/AppleMusicDiscordRPC/README.md

 To run this app/script, you will need to have the following requirements:

 - macOS Catalina and above (macOS 11.3 recommended).
-- Go 1.16 or newer (if you're using the Go version)
+- Go 1.16 or newer (if you're using the Go version).
-- Python 3.6 or newer (if you're using the Python version)
+- Python 3.6 or newer (if you're using the Python version).

 ## Versions
 There are two different versions of this app/script:

-- Go (maintained)
-- Python (not maintained)
+- Python
+- Go

-stored in their respective directories.
+stored with their respective extensions.
 Go to their respective sections to learn how to use/build them.

-## Go (maintained)

-TBC

-## Python (not maintained)
+## Python
 ### Instructions to run

 1. Clone this repository somewhere.